Active ingredient

 Tell your doctor if you are taking, have recently taken or might take any other medicines.
 You may need more frequent blood glucose and kidney function tests, or your doctor may need to adjust the dosage of Metformin.
 It is especially important to mention the following:

-Avoid excessive alcohol intake while taking alcohol since this may increase the risk of lactic acidosis (see section ‘Warnings and precautions’).
+Avoid excessive alcohol intake whilst taking this medicine since this may increase the risk of lactic acidosis (see section ‘Warnings and precautions’).

-This medicine is not recommended when you are breast-feeding or if you are planning to breast-feed your baby.
+This medicine is not recommended if you are breast-feeding or if you are planning to breast-feed your baby.

 Metformin on its own does not cause hypoglycaemia (a blood glucose level which is too low).
 This means that it will not affect your ability to drive or use machines.